 Your washing machine may be intuitive enough to know to add an extra rinse cycle, but older models won’t be, and they simply won’t remove all the detergent.
 Ever had a rash and you’re not sure where it came from?
 You may have excess detergent left in your clothes.
 You wouldn’t walk around with shampoo still in your hair.
 Don’t walk around with detergent still in your clothes.

-Not only is too much detergent hard on your clothes, it’s hard on your machine!
-That extra rinse cycle the machine had to add is more work for the machine.
+Not only is too much detergent hard on your clothes, but it’s also hard on your machine!
+That extra rinse cycle, the machine had to add, is just more work for the machine.
 All those extra suds will slow down your pump and your motor.
-Oh, and in front loading machines, you know that smell around your door?
-That’s excess detergent that’s trapped and molding.
-It could even cause leakage in front loading machines.
+Oh, and in front-loading machines, you know that smell around your door?
+That’s the excess detergent that’s trapped and molding.
+It could even cause leakage in front-loading machines.

 So, take a minute and read the label on your box or bottle of detergent.
 It may seem like a waste of time now, but it could save you a lot of frustration and money later!